bitcoin-s/bitcoin-s/docs/wallet/wallet-election-example.md

 DLC with `bitcoin-s-cli` utility using the oracle we built in our [oracle election example](../oracle/oracle-election-example.md)

-This example will show you to colloborate with your peer to create the funding transaction for your DLC.
+This example will show you to collaborate with your peer to create the funding transaction for your DLC.

 The last thing we will do is close the DLC by broadcasting